StMorris/Pyspark/Sales Analysis/readme.md

-## Data preparation and analytics with Pyspark
+## Sales data preparation and analytics with Pyspark